 Femtosecond Polymer Machining with IMRA

-Femtosecond lasers eliminate HAZ.
+Femtosecond lasers eliminate HAZ, and any possible degradation of the component.
 The use of femtosecond pulses for machining is unique because such short pulses activate the optical absorption and subsequent breakdown of the material.
 This occurs even in the infrared, and ablates the material electrostatically without relying on thermal ablation.

 Typical applications of femtosecond polymer machining and polyimide structuring include: